Tips & Tricks for Climbers

 Fig-9 knotThe figure-9 knot, tied by adding one more twist to

-a figure-8 on the bight, is supposedly stronger than figure of 8 and
+a figure-8 on the bight, is supposedly stronger than the figure-8 and

 is certainly much easier to un-do after it's been loaded.
 Good for using in